 Effect: Set a position to be reached.
-The move will be performed without acceleration and decceleration.
-The unit is the pulse, each one corresponds to 0,047 mm (with encoder resolution x4 (default)).
+The move will be performed without acceleration and deceleration.
+The unit is the pulse, each one corresponds to 0,047 mm with old firmware, 0.031 mm with new firmware (with encoder resolution x4 (default); see section 3.2.3).